lois-dowell/dbaesencryption-hotfix-php-8.1/README.md

 ## Important Notes

 ```
-1. DB query will not work.
+1. DB query will not work with encrypted column.
-2. Union will not work with paginate method. with union please use simplePaginate method.
+2. Union will not work with paginate method. with union you can use simplePaginate method.
 3. On encrypted column searching will work case sensitive.
-For resolve this problem use mysql lowercase method.
+To resolve this problem use the MySQL lowercase method.
-4. Don't use encrypted column for making model relation.
+4. Don't use encrypted columns for making model relations.
+5. Use all columns of the encrypted table in fillable array.
+You can select only columns that are available in fillable array in your select query.
+6. Don't use asterisk in select method with encrypted table (ex. ->select('users.*')).
+    Sometimes you want to use an asterisk with join and some other condition.
+For that condition, you have to overwrite encrypted columns.
+    Example : I have encrypt name column in users table.
+            ->select(DB::raw('users.*'),'name as name')
 ```